 Another peak allergy season occurs in the fall when dry air and high ragweed counts cause allergic reactions.

 If you are interested in receiving an allergy test, seek out a board-certified allergy specialist.
-Dr. Praveen Buddiga has been helping families in Fresno breathe easier for decades and will conduct comprehensive testing in order to develop a customized treatment plan.
+Dr. Praveen Buddiga has been helping families in Fresno breathe easier for decades and will conduct comprehensive testing to develop a customized treatment plan.

 California is a large state, which means allergens will flare up during different parts throughout the year.
-Residents of Central California will experience high allergy levels in the early spring (especially March) while those in Northern California might not experience severe allergies until April.
+Residents of Central California will experience high allergy levels in the early spring (especially in March) while those in Northern California might not experience severe allergies until April.
 Coastal areas also have lower pollen counts than inland regions.